PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 Under the hood Fuge reads its configuration file to determine what processes it needs to manage it then provides an execution environment for those processes.
 Fuge also watches our code for changes and will automatically restart a service as changes are made.
 This is very useful when developing systems with a significant number of microservices as Fuge takes care of a lot of the grunt process management work for us.

-Fuge can also manage Docker containers locally for us and that will be a subject for our next recipe.
+Fuge can also manage Docker containers locally for us and that will be a subject for one of our later recipes.

 ### There's more
 As we saw by running the `help` command Fuge has a number of other useful commands for example:

 * pull - to pull fresh code for each managed project
 * grep - to search logs of all running processes
-* build - to run a nominated build script for each managed project
+* test - to run a nominated test script for each managed project
 * stop/start - to stop/start processes individually
 * watch/unwatch - to toggle process restart watching individually
 * tail/untail - to toggle log tailing for all processes
 * info - to display process environment information

-Fuge is under active development, so the following commands are still experimental:

 * debug - attach a debugger to a specific process
-* profile - gather profile information for a specific process

-We should note that Fuge is a development tool, something that we use during development.
+It should be noted that Fuge is a development tool, something that is used locally.
 Fuge should not be used for running microservices in a production environment.

 ### See also
 Fuge is just one tool for managing microservices in development.
 There are of course other approaches.
 For example: